jbop1626/iquecrypt/README.md

 Given the correct keys and initialization vectors, it can also be used to decrypt content from the iQue encrypted using AES CBC.

-More functionality (including decryption of twice-encrypted title keys and .rec files) will hopefully be possible, and subsequently added, soon.
+More functionality (including decryption of twice-encrypted title keys and .rec files) will be added soon.

 See [USAGE.md](/USAGE.md) for more information.